getandplay/Mind-Exploding/README.md

 # Mind-Exploding
 > It is a mind map web application.
-You can create or import a mind map file in this website.
-And all of your files will be stored by this website.
-All you need to do to get your file is to sign in this website, then it will post all of your files as a list, you can edit or view your mind map by click the file title.
-It is really easy for you to create an mind file and collect your mind.
+You can create or import a mind map file on this website.
+And all of your files will be stored on this website.
+All you need to do to get your file is to sign on this website, then it will post all of your files as a list, you can edit or view your mind map by click the file title.
+It is really easy for you to create a mind file and collect your mind.

-This application is developing now, and here is the desine of this website.
+This application is developing now, and here is the design of this website.

 ### Home page
 ![](design/pictures/1.png)